What are Marketplace Simulations?

 Introduction to Marketing

 |Typical Courses||Marketing principles courses, often core curriculum||Intermediate/advanced marketing strategy||Capstone marketing strategy|

 |Description||Introduces the basic concepts of marketing.
 Based on customer needs, students formulate an initial marketing strategy and make brand, price, advertising, and distribution decisions.
 Customer feedback, competitor data, and profitability reports challenge students to adjust their strategy in a dynamic and highly competitive environment.||Strategic Marketing takes the intro marketing decisions to a higher level.
 There are more market segments, brand and advertising options, sales outlets and market reports.
 It includes more resource planning and advanced marketing techniques such as brand promotions and sales force incentives.||Compared to Strategic Marketing, this simulation offers more complex market research data, a greater number of regions to enter and more options in brand design and advertising.
 It is marketing at its fullest.|

-Little effort is required to help students with Marketplace®.
+Little effort is required to help students with Marketplace.
 The simulations illustrate and reinforce the major concepts of marketing.
 Lectures can tie together student experiences and course content, but they are optional.
-Student work is self-guided with an intuitive interface, built-in lectures, contextualizing videos, and detailed help files.
-A Balanced Scorecard is used for student feedback, management by the numbers, and grading.
+Student work is self-guided with an intuitive interface, lectures, help files, as well as supplementary Marketplace Microsimulations™ which explore key concepts on a more basic level.
+A balanced scorecard is used for student feedback, management by the numbers, and grading.